-- A. New Applicants.
-All new applicants for Active Member status on or after June 1, 1993, shall be required to meet the following minimum objective standards: - Practicing Land Professional.
-The applicant shall be a land professional as defined in Article II above and have successfully completed all requirements for a 4-year degree from an accredited college or university or have been continuously engaged as a Land Professional for 4 or more years. - 2.
+A. New Applicants.

+All new applicants for Active Member status on or after June 1, 1993, shall be required to meet the following minimum objective standards:

+- 1. Practicing Land Professional.
+The applicant shall be a Land Professional as defined in Article II above and have successfully completed all requirements for a 4 year degree from an accredited college or university or have been continuously engaged as a Land Professional for 4 or more years. - 2.
 Sponsorship.
-The application must be sponsored by two (2) Active Members of AAPL.
-The sponsor(s) shall have actual knowledge of the applicant's experience in Landwork. - 3.
+The application must be sponsored by one (1) Active Member of AAPL.
+The sponsor shall have actual knowledge of the applicant's experience in Landwork. - 3.
 Employment Classification.
 The applicant shall be classified either as an "exempt" employee by the applicant's employer in accordance with regulations of the National Labor Relations Board or as an independent contractor.
-In the absence of an actual classification, an applicant for Active Member status shall be clearly classifiable as either an "exempt" employee or as an independent contractor. - 4.
-Ethical Conduct and Standards of Practice.
+In the absence of an actual classification, an applicant for Active

+Member status shall be clearly classifiable as either an "exempt" employee or as an independent contractor.

+4. Ethical Conduct and Standards of Practice.
 The applicant must execute such documentation as AAPL may require affirming the applicant's willingness to be bound by and abide within the AAPL Code of Ethics and Standards of Practice.
-Any applicant who has ever been convicted of a criminal offense classified as a felony or found guilty of or resigned in lieu of an ethical violation by the AAPL or any other professional organization shall be admitted as an Active Member only upon the recommendation of the Ethics Committee and by a three-fourths (3/4) vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting. - B. Renewals of Active Membership.
-Any Active Member as of May 31, 1999, may renew as an Active Member as long as annual membership fees are timely paid, and the member is not removed from Active Member status as a result of an ethics proceeding. - C. Senior Membership.
+Any applicant who has ever been convicted of a criminal offense classified as a felony shall be admitted as an Active Member only upon the recommendation of the Ethics Committee and Executive Committee, and by a three-fourths (3/4) majority vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.

+B. Senior Membership.

 Senior Membership may be conferred, upon application to and approval by the Board of Directors, on any Active Member who is at least 65 years of age, has at least 15 years active experience in Landwork and has been an Active member for fifteen (15) consecutive years immediately preceding the submission of the application for Senior Membership status.
+Senior Members will pay a reduced amount of dues, as prescribed by the Board of Directors, and shall enjoy all the privileges of an Active Member.

+C. Life Membership.

-Senior Members will pay a reduced amount of dues, as prescribed by the Board of Directors, and shall enjoy all the privileges of an Active Member. - D. Life Membership.
-Life Membership may be conferred on an Active Member who chooses to make a one-time dues payment of \$2,500 and thereafter be exempt from annual dues. - E. Golden Lease Membership.
+With approval of the Board of Directors, Life Membership may be conferred on an Active Member who chooses to make a onetime dues payment of \$2,500 and thereafter be exempt from annual dues.
+Life Members shall have all of the privileges, and shall continue to be subject to all of the conditions, of Active Membership except only the payment of annual dues.

+D. Golden Lease Membership.

 Golden Lease Membership shall be conferred for life on those persons who have served the AAPL as its President.
-Golden Lease Members shall be exempt from paying annual dues and shall have all privileges of an Active Member.
+Golden Lease Members shall be exempt from paying annual dues and shall have all privileges and shall continue to be subject to all of the conditions of an Active Member.

 Section 4.
 Rights of Active Members.

-Only Active Members may vote in affairs of the AAPL, sponsor membership applications or serve as a director of the AAPL.
+Only Active Members may vote in affairs of the AAPL, sponsor membership applications or serve as a committee chairman, assistant committee chairman, director or officer of the AAPL.